 The product page should provide details such as:

-- Price and the percentage of discount if there’s any
+- Price and the percentage of discount when applicable.

-- Lead-time if product requires a longer time to ship
+- Lead-time if the product requires a longer time to ship.

 Build and increase trust with customer reviews and ratings